LibreCAD/docs/guides/dwg-setup.rst

 Templates
 ---------

 Having to set the unit, page size, layers, etc. each time a new drawing is created can be avoided by using *templates*.
 Templates are *prototype* drawings that provide a method to save a drawing's configuration so it does not need to be defined each time a new drawing is started.
-A template's configuration can include the settings defined in the **Drawing Preferences**, such as the page size, main unit of measure, and the dimensioning format.
+A template's configuration can include the settings defined in the **Drawing Preferences**, such as the page size, unit of measure, and the dimensioning format.
 Templates can also include layers and other drawing elements such as a border and / or a title block.
 These settings and drawing elements are inherited by a new drawings created from the template.

 When LibreCAD is launched it creates a new drawing using a *default template*.
 The default template is also used when a new drawing is created within LibreCAD by selecting **File -> New** or clicking the **New** icon |icon02|.
 The new document is initially called "unnamed document 1".
 Any addition new drawings created while LibreCAD is still open will be number sequentially; "unnamed document 1", "unnamed document 2", and so on.
 New drawings inherit the template drawing contents , but do not take the template's name as a file name.
 Users are prompted for a file name when saving the drawing.